History of the TCEQ and Its Predecessor Agencies

-- The TCEQ initiates the Environmental Monitoring and Response System (EMRS), designed to improve the agency's ability to measure environmental conditions in real time, notify the public of potential threats, and respond quickly and proactively.
+- The TCEQ initiates the Environmental Monitoring and Response System, designed to improve the agency’s ability to measure environmental conditions in real time, notify the public of potential threats, and respond quickly and proactively.

-- The TCEQ undertakes comprehensive review and overhaul of the state’s municipal solid waste regulations.
+- The TCEQ undertakes comprehensive review and overhaul of the state’s regulations on municipal solid waste.

-- TCEQ personnel are directed by the commissioners to begin a comprehensive review, including extensive public involvement, of the agency’s enforcement process.
+- The commissioners direct TCEQ personnel to begin a comprehensive review, including extensive public involvement, of the agency’s enforcement process.

 - The legislature authorizes the Clean School Bus Program with passage of HB 3469.

 - The TCEQ reviews the extensive public comments on the agency’s enforcement process.
 The commissioners adopt a number of significant revisions to the process, including a pilot field-citation program, which begins on March 13.